owensmiley/intro-tutorials/checkpoint_setup.md

 After committing, if you run `git status again`, the _changes to be committed_ section will disappear (those files have now been committed).
 The rest will look the same.

-Finally, to push your changes, run `git push`.
+Finally, to push your changes, run `git push -u origin master`.
 After providing your login information, you will be able to refresh the github page and see your changes!

 > If you have authentication errors, you may need to create an SSH key.
 See [this guide](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for help.